ExtremeFLOW/neko/doc/pages/developer-guide/code-style.md

 [flint](https://github.com/marshallward/flint) tool.
 The rules are defined in the `flinter_rc.yml` file in the root of the repository.

+Please note, newer versions of flint fails to execute for some of our large files (htable.f90 and stack.f90).

 One way to install flint is thorugh pip:
 ```sh
 pip install nobvisual==0.2.0 flinter==0.4.0